BiCroLab/iFISH-probe-design/index.md

 The suite allows to select sets of oligomers as FISH probes from databases of **non-overlapping** complementary oligonucleotides.
 Every database is expected to be a folder with one txt file per chromosome, containing the starting location of each oligo.
 The length of the oligos is encoded in the folder name.

-The `extract_database.py` script can be used to convert a `sqlite3` database into single-chromosome txt files in the aforementioned format.
-The `query_database.py` script allows to extract probes from a database based on a number of parameters that can be easily tweaked by the user.
-For simplicity, a web-interface is available.
-More details in the [usage page]().
+The `fprode_dbextract` command can be used to convert a `sqlite3` database into single-chromosome txt files in the aforementioned format. `fprode_dbquery` allows instead to extract probes from a database based on a number of parameters that can be easily tweaked by the user.
+For simplicity, a web-interface is available with `fprode_serve`.
+More details in the [usage page](https://ggirelli.github.io/fish-prode/usage).

 While the current implementation does not allow for overlapping oligonucleotides in the database, we are planning to take that into account.